Yukasama/Ravager/README.md

 ## What is included?
 Included is a responsive, modern navbar, which can be embedded in any website project.
-Furthermore, different useful clases and a darkmode is also included.
+Furthermore, different useful classes are added and a darkmode switch is also included.
 You can of course change all settings I have made.

 ## License
 This project is completely free to use for any commercial project you do.